jaanga/jaanga.github.io/demo/mm/readme.md

 ### Kallax

 * Shown in upright position, but should in on ground while being built position
-* Shpwn with screws on top, but they should be on side
+* Shown with screws on top, but they should be on side
 * Show with screws partially screwed in.
 Need better ways of shoeing final position
 * Still missing a number of screw holes
 * Still missing wall brackets